TAILOR-UoB/collaboration-exchange-fund/README.md

 - Funds needed: Requested amount.
 Provide estimates of your main expenses.
 This calculation should be based on your own organisation's policy for travel expenses and per diem allowances.
 - Additional information: Is there anything else that we should know about you (e.g. personal information), the host, or the proposed research?

-In the appendices, you need to submit the following:
+You need to add the following in the appendices:

 1. your Curriculum Vitae (CV), and
 2. an invitation letter from your host stating that they will host you during the indicated period, and
 3. a letter of support from your own organisation’s main TAILOR scientist (the name of that person can be found on the Partner page).
 The letter of support should clearly state that your own organisation will pay the costs related to the research visit using additional funding provided within the TAILOR project as a budget transfer between partners.
+You can find additional details of the payment in Section [Practical Organization](#practical-organization).

 ### What’s important?